gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 #### Others

-Any props passed to the Slice component must be serializable.
+Any props passed to the Slice placeholder must be serializable.

 This does not work: